Sketch Beautification: Learning Part Beautification and Structure Refinement for Sketches of Man-made Objects: Introduction

 In the part beautification stage, we argue that existing {deep} sketch representations ({i.e.,} CNN features from rasterized {pixel maps} \cite{yu2015sketch} or RNN features from stroke sequences \cite{ha2018neural}) are insufficient to perform beautification on users' conceptual freehand sketches, {as shown in} Figure \ref{fig:intepolation_compare}.
 CNN representations are widely utilized in natural image synthesis and can easily generate plausible and novel samples by interpolating existing images \cite{wu2019transgaga} or the disentangled semantic attributes \cite{karras2020analyzing}.
-However, different from {natural} images, sketches are usually too sparse with few valid elements or points that cannot be smoothly interpolated with CNN representations.
-As for RNN representations, existing methods cannot guarantee a precise reconstruction of input sketches, not to mention the {more challenging interpolation task}.
+However, different from {natural} images, sketches are usually too sparse with few valid elements or points that cannot be smoothly interpolated with CNN representations {(see the comparison of sketch interpolation in Figure \ref{fig:intepolation_compare})}.
+As for RNN representations, existing methods cannot guarantee a precise reconstruction of input sketches {(see the comparison of sketch reconstruction in Figure \ref{fig:intepolation_compare})}, not to mention the {more challenging interpolation task}.
 In this paper, we propose a novel implicit sketch representation{, which} is not only able to represent sketches effectively but also can construct a continuous and smooth manifold to synthesize and instantiate users' conceptual drawings by interpolating the {existing sketches}.

 In the {structure beautification} stage, to simulate the structural {errors} {that exist in the user's input sketches}, we apply random affine {transformations} to the ground-truth sketches in our training dataset and enforce our {designed sketch assembly model} to learn these transformations between the {transformed} part sketches and their ground truth counterparts.
-Then, simply feeding the input sketches to our {sketch assembly model} usually causes learning vibration and failures in model convergence due to the sparsity of the input sketches.
-To address this issue, we use part-level bounding boxes to enhance the spatial feature of the separate part sketches. {We propose an} IoU {metric} {to} further to evaluate the performance of the {sketch assembly model}.
+Then, simply feeding the input sketches to our {sketch assembly model} usually causes learning {oscillation} and failures in model convergence due to the sparsity of the input sketches.
+To address this issue, we use part-level bounding boxes to enhance the spatial feature of the separate part sketches{, where the part bounding boxes (Figure \ref{fig:fig_part_assembly_pipeline} (e)) are used to specify the spatial location of individual part sketches and the spatial relationship between different part sketches in a user's drawing}.
+We propose an {IOU} {(intersection over union)} metric {{which uses} the overlapping between the bounding boxes of transformed part sketches and their corresponding part ground truth} {to} further evaluate the performance of the {sketch assembly model}.